PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-05 18:40:53
+Last updated: 2024-04-05 18:41:58
-Random Quote: A ruler who hides behind paid executioners soon forgets what death is.  -  Eddard Stark
+Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White